-A WARNING: Before installing in a solid fuel burning fireplace, the chimney flue and firebox must be cleaned of soot, creosote, ashes, and loose paint by a qualified chimney cleaner.
+WARNING: Before installing in a solid fuel burning fireplace, the chimney flue and firebox must be cleaned of soot, creosote, ashes, and loose paint by a qualified chimney cleaner.
 Creosote will ignite if highly heated.
-A dirty chimney flue may create and distribute soot within the house.
+A dirty chimney flue may create and distribute soot within house.
 Inspect chimney flue and firebox for damage.
-If damaged, operate heater with flue damper closed.
+If damaged, repair flue and firebox before operating heater.

-WARNING: Seal any fresh air vents or ash cleanout doors located on floor or wall of fireplace.
+WARNING: Seal any fresh air vents or ash clean-out doors located on floor or wall of fireplace.
 If not, drafting may cause pilot outage or sooting.
-Use a heatresistant sealant.
+Use a heat-resistant sealant.
 Do not seal chimney flue damper.

-A WARNING: Never install the heater
+WARNING: Never install the heater

-- in a bedroom or bathroom unless installed as a vented appliance (Variable Manually-Controlled Models Only) (see page 10)
+- in a bedroom or bathroom unless installed as a vented appliance (Variable Manually-Controlled Models Only) (see page 12)

-- in a recreational vehicle
+- · in a recreational vehicle

 - where curtains, furniture, clothing, or other flammable objects are less than 42 inches from the front, top, or sides of the heater

-- in high traffic areas
+- · in high traffic areas

-- in windy or drafty areas
+- · in windy or drafty areas

 A CAUTION: This heater creates warm air currents.
 These currents move heat to wall surfaces next to heater.
-Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as, but not limited to, tobacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc) in the air exist, may discolor walls or cause odors.
+Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as, but not limited to, tobacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls or cause odors.

 IMPORTANT: Vent-free heaters add moisture to the air.
 Although this is beneficial, installing heater in rooms without enough ventilation air may cause mildew to form from too much moisture.
-See Air for Combustion and Ventilation, pages 4 through 6.
+See Air for Combustion and Ventilation, pages 5 through 7.